TheRensei/SmallUnityUtilities/README.md

 # SmallUnityUtilities
-Scripts for unity that do small stuff that I couldn't find anywhere so I wrote them.
+Scripts for unity that do stuff.

 # [GridMaker.cs](GridMaker.cs)